-LunaGrown usually suggests you plan your flavors to compliment one another and that you choose wisely.
+LunaGrown usually suggests you plan your flavors to complement one another and that you choose wisely.
 When it comes to Belgian waffles think carnival.
 Go wild!

-Belgian waffles with Rica Barreja Jam, chocolate sauce, fresh whipped cream and a brandy syrup.
+Belgian waffles with Rica Barreja Jam, chocolate sauce, fresh whipped cream, and brandy syrup.
 Perhaps with a side of melon and shrimp or oysters.
 The combinations are endless and fresh waffles beg for indulgence!

 If you are adventurous try adding a few tablespoons of powdered cocoa to your waffle batter.
 Chocolate waffles are a favorite filled with fresh ice cream and your favorite jam.